amzubair/space-x/README.md

 ### Deployment

 The application is hosted on heroku and the source-code is on github.
-The application is automatically deployed to heroku when there is a push to the master branch in github repo.
+The application is automatically deployed to heroku when new commits are pushed to the master branch in github repo.